Ionosphere: Mechanism of refraction

 where $\alpha$ = angle of arrival, the angle of the wave relative to the horizon, and sin is the sine function.

 The cutoff frequency is the frequency below which a radio wave fails to penetrate a layer of the ionosphere at the incidence angle required for transmission between two specified points by refraction from the layer.

 GPS/GNSS ionospheric correction

 There are a number of models used to understand the effects of the ionosphere on global navigation satellite systems.
 The Klobuchar model is currently used to compensate for ionospheric effects in GPS.
-This model was developed at the U.S. Air Force Geophysical Research Laboratory circa 1974 by John (Jack) Klobuchar.
+This model was developed at the US Air Force Geophysical Research Laboratory circa 1974 by John (Jack) Klobuchar.
 The Galileo navigation system uses the NeQuick model.
-Galileo broadcasts 3 coefficients to compute the effective ionization level, which is then used by the NeQuick model to compute a range delay along the line-of-sight.
+GALILEO broadcasts 3 coefficients to compute the effective ionization level, which is then used by the NeQuick model to compute a range delay along the line-of-sight.

-The Klobuchar model is a widely used empirical model designed to mitigate ionospheric delays in GPS satellites.
-It was developed around 1974 by John A. Klobuchar at the U.S. Air Force Geophysics Laboratory.
-The model represents the ionosphere as a single-layer, two-dimensional structure and calculates ionospheric delay using eight parameters (the Ion α and Ion β coefficients).
-These parameters are updated seasonally and at different times of the day by GPS master control stations.
-In particular, at mid-latitudes, the model can reduce the impact of the ionosphere by approximately 50%.
-It is used to compute vertical Total Electron Content (TEC) values at the height of the ionosphere (around 350–450 km) and to derive slant TEC values based on the angle at which the signal passes through the ionosphere.

-The NeQuick model is a more sophisticated and higher-accuracy model used in the Galileo navigation system.
-It calculates ionospheric electron density numerically based on geographic coordinates, time (UT), and ionospheric height parameters.
-The Galileo system broadcasts three coefficients to account for ionospheric delay, which are then used with the NeQuick model to compute the ionospheric range delay along the signal path.
-Compared to the Klobuchar model for GPS, the NeQuick model provides approximately 20% better horizontal positioning accuracy and 11% better vertical accuracy for single-frequency receivers.

-Both models are primarily designed to improve positioning accuracy, especially for single-frequency GNSS receivers.
-Due to the high cost of multi-frequency receivers, the Klobuchar and NeQuick models provide real-time and cost-effective solutions.
-Today, the Klobuchar model is used as the standard for GPS, mitigating approximately 50% of ionospheric error, while the NeQuick model, with its more detailed structure, can compensate for up to 70% of ionospheric effects.
-Corrections made using these models reduce the impact of variations in the signal’s travel time through the ionosphere, thereby enhancing the accuracy of GNSS-based navigation and positioning.